brandonhimpfen/brandonhimpfen.github.io/_pages/websites.md

 layout: page
 title: Websites and Blogs
 excerpt: A collection of websites and blogs that Brandon Himpfen has created and maintain.
+subtitle: A collection of websites and blogs that Brandon Himpfen has created and maintain.
 ---

-A collection of websites and blogs that Brandon Himpfen has created and maintain.

 | Name | Description | URL |
 |:--- |:-------- |:-------- |